 - A. According to the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, if any, shall not be less than 1% for employees' compensation, and shall be less than 2% for directors' and supervisors' remuneration.
-However, if the Company has accumulated deficit, the earnings shall first be reserved to offset the deficit. - B. For the years ended December 31, 2019 and 2018, employees' compensation was accrued at \$100,000 and \$86,000, respectively; directors' and supervisors' remuneration were accrued at \$20,000 and \$15,000 respectively, the employees' compensation and directors' and supervisors' remuneration were estimated and accrued based on certain proportion of distributable profit of current year as of the end of reporting period.
+However, if the Company has accumulated deficit, the earnings shall first be reserved to offset the deficit. - B. For the years ended December 31, 2020 and 2019, employees' compensation was accrued at \$83,000 and \$100,000, respectively; directors' and supervisors' remuneration were both \$20,000, respectively, the employees' compensation and directors' and supervisors' remuneration were estimated and accrued based on certain proportion of distributable profit of current year as of the end of reporting period.

-Employees' compensation and directors' and supervisors' remuneration of 2018 as resolved by the Board of Directors were in agreement with those amounts recognised in the 2018 financial statements.
+Employees' compensation and directors' and supervisors' remuneration of 2019 as resolved by the Board of Directors were in agreement with those amounts recognised in the 2019 financial statements.